 During the city tour, you’ll explore some of Savannah’s most distinguished sites, including the iconic Forsyth Park, the hauntingly beautiful Bonaventure Cemetery, and the bustling River Street.

-Alternatively, delve into the gastronomic side of Savannah with this food tour.
+Alternatively, look into the gastronomic side of Savannah with this food tour.
 Understanding a place through its food is becoming more sought-after, and I’d endorse giving it a go if you’re up for it.

 For an informed guide on the best Christmas markets in the USA, I recommend checking out my detailed page, providing insights tailored for keen explorers like you.